corcorana/restingIAF/iaf_short.md

 \end{landscape}
 \restoregeometry

-- $pDiff$, the minimum proportion of peak height by which the highest peak candidate within $W_\alpha$ must exceed any competitors to be assigned as the PAF;
-- $cMin$, the minimum number of channel estimates necessary for computing cross-channel averages.

-Examples of what we consider to be reasonable parameter values are outlined in Section 2.3.4.

 ## Empirical EEG data
 ### Participants
-Sixty-three right-handed [Edinburgh Handedness Inventory; @oldfield1971], native English-speaking adults (42 females, mean age = 35 years, age range = 18--74 years) with normal (or corrected-to-normal) vision and audition, and no history of psychiatric, neurological, or cognitive disorder, participated in the study.
+Sixty-three right-handed [Edinburgh Handedness Inventory; @oldfield1971], native English-speaking adults (42 females, mean age = 35 years, range = 18--74 years) with normal (or corrected-to-normal) vision and audition, and no history of psychiatric, neurological, or cognitive disorder, participated in the study.
 All participants provided written, informed consent, and were remunerated for their time.
 This study was part of a larger research project investigating EEG responses to complex, naturalistic stimuli, and was approved by the University of South Australia Human Research Ethics Committee (Application ID: 0000035576).